 New research from Kantar has found that just 8% of global consumers think brands should stop advertising during the crisis.
 Indeed, as this graph from the IPA demonstrates, the majority of people want to hear at least as much as they have done previously from brands, regardless of category.

-So, we’ve answered the first question – people EXPECT you to reach out to them.
-They want to hear from you.
 But what kind of message will they respond positively to?
 What tone and angle should you be adopting?